social-torch/open311-services/README.md

 TODO:  Show all calls
 ```

+## Cognito App Client

+When creating the AppClient ID, do NOT create a secret key.

 ## API Gateway OPTIONS Resource

 It seems to also be required that the default OPTIONS HTTP method that is generated from the SAM Template needs to be unauthorized.
 Info here: [https://github.com/awslabs/aws-sam-cli/issues/1381](https://github.com/awslabs/aws-sam-cli/issues/1381)